Wilhelm Reich: Introduction to Freud

 Reich first met Sigmund Freud in 1919, when he asked Freud for a reading list for a seminar concerning sexology.
 It seems they left a strong impression on each other.
 Freud allowed him to start meeting with analytic patients in September that year, although Reich was just 22 years old and still an undergraduate, which gave him a small income.
 He was accepted as a guest member of the Vienna Psychoanalytic Association, becoming a regular member in October 1920, and began his own analysis with Isidor Sadger.
 He lived and worked out of an apartment on Berggasse 7, the street on which Freud lived at no. 19, in the Alsergrund area of Vienna.

-One of Reich's first patients was Lore Kahn, a 19-year-old woman with whom he had an affair.
+One of Reich's first patients was Lore Kahn, a 19-year-old young woman with whom he had an affair.
 Freud had warned analysts not to involve themselves with their patients, but in the early days of psychoanalysis the warnings went unheeded.
 According to Reich's diaries, Kahn became ill in November 1920 and died of sepsis after sleeping in a bitterly cold room she had rented as a place for her and Reich to meet (both his landlady and her parents had forbidden their meetings).

 First marriage, graduation

 Two months after Kahn's death, Reich accepted her friend, Annie Pink (1902–1971), as an analysand.
 Pink was Reich's fourth female patient, a medical student three months shy of her 19th birthday.
 He had an affair with her too, and married her in March 1922 at her father's insistence, with psychoanalysts Otto Fenichel and Edith Buxbaum as witnesses.
 Annie Reich became a well-known psychoanalyst herself.
-The marriage produced two daughters, Eva (1924–2008) and Lore (b.
-1928), both of whom became physicians; Lore Reich Rubin also became a psychiatrist and psychoanalyst.
+The marriage produced two daughters, Eva (1924–2008) and Lore (1928-2024), both of whom became physicians; Lore Reich Rubin also became a psychiatrist and psychoanalyst.

 Because he was a war veteran, Reich was allowed to complete a combined bachelor's and M.D. in four years, instead of six, and graduated in July 1922.
 After graduating, he worked in internal medicine at the city's University Hospital, and studied neuropsychiatry from 1922 to 1924 at the hospital's neurological and psychiatric clinic under Professor Julius Wagner von Jauregg, who won the Nobel Prize in Medicine in 1927.